JONBUB-SUK/DEEP_LEARNING_NANODEGREE_project1.Predicting_Bike_Sharing_patterns/README_for_portfolio.md

 I made NeuralNet architecture trained by rental shop sales data

-So I decided architecture, loss function and tuned hyperparameters like learning rate, epochs, hidden nodes
+Then I decided architecture, loss function and tuned hyperparameters like learning rate, epochs, hidden nodes

-Finally I can find adequate architecture for this situation
+Finally I found adequate architecture for this situation

 The special thing of this project is I should not use Machine Learning framework like TensorFlow, Keras..